Updated June 2020

 The Adventures of Tintin (2011)

 No article covering essential comic book films would be complete without Tintin.
 A true legend of the graphic novel world brought to life by Georges Prosper Remi (Hergé) in 1929.
-His beautiful artwork coupled with adventure and crime solving stories full of energy, invention and intelligence.
-However, the characters journey to film has provided a mixed bag in terms of quality.
-From the truly disappointing live action Tintin and Blue Oranges (1964) to several animated films that have largely disappeared into the mists of cinema history.
+His beautiful artwork coupled with adventure and crime-solving stories full of energy, invention and intelligence.
+However, the character’s journey to films has provided a mixed bag in terms of quality.
+From the truly disappointing live-action Tintin and Blue Oranges (1964) to several animated films that have largely disappeared into the mists of cinema history.
 Therefore, when Steven Spielberg announced his intention to bring Tintin to the big screen in 2004 hopes were high for a trilogy of films.
-Particularly from the creator Hergé who had been disappointed by previous animated and live action versions.
+Particularly from the creator Hergé who had been disappointed by previous animated and live-action versions.
 Believing Spielberg, who was a long-time fan of Tintin to be the only director who could truly bring his creation to the big screen.

 The result released in 2011 was both a critical and box office success, finally bringing the world of Hergé to life on the big screen.
 While surrounding Tintin with the energy and adventure of a young Indiana Jones.
-Unfortunately to date this has been the only film in originally announced trilogy.
+Unfortunately, to date this has been the only film announced in the trilogy.
 And as time has slipped past it may be the only one involving the talent of the first outing.

 Stan Lee’s character came from the heart of the civil rights movement in 1960’s America.
 Reflecting the need for hope in black communities at a time of widespread discrimination and oppression.
-With the movement having been shook by the assassination of Kennedy and Malcolm X , while placing hope in the hands of his brother Bobby Kennedy and Martin Luther King Jr. Only to see him them both suffer the same fate in 1968.
+With the movement having been shaken by the assassination of Kennedy and Malcolm X while placing faith in the hands of his brother Bobby Kennedy and Martin Luther King Jr; only to see them both suffer the same fate in 1968.
 However, the character inspired young people to reach for hope.
 As for the first time in comic book history they saw a character reflecting their own heritage and identity.
-And despite the character not receiving their own comic book until 1977, by which time DC Comics and other had also introduced their own black characters.
-It was Stan Lee’s Black Panther who paved the way.
+And despite the character not receiving their own comic book until 1977, by which time DC Comics and others had also introduced their own black characters; it was Stan Lee’s Black Panther who paved the way.

 This is not just a movie about a black superhero; it’s very much a black movie.
 It carries a weight that neither Thor nor Captain America could lift: serving a black audience that has long gone underrepresented.
 For so long, films that depict a reality where whiteness isn’t the default have been ghettoized, marketed largely to audiences of color as niche entertainment, instead of as part of the mainstream.